Power Rankings: Astros, Dodgers in a league of their own

 Week 12 ranking: No. 28

 Early in the week, Giants manager Bruce Bochy had this to say about reports of friction and turmoil in the clubhouse: "It's pole-vaulting over mouse turds, to be honest."
-Since Bochy spoke those inspiring words, the Giants are 6-0.
-They've won six in a row, their longest winning streak since winning eight straight in June 2016 -- before their second-half downturn. -- Sarah Langs, ESPN Stats & Information
+Since Bochy spoke those inspiring words, the Giants have won six in a row, their longest winning streak since winning eight straight in June 2016 -- before their second-half downturn. -- Sarah Langs, ESPN Stats & Information

 29. San Diego Padres